Stevenraynaldi/PortfolioProjects/README.md

 # PortfolioProjects

 The Portfolio Projects are a series of exercises that I take to improve my data analysis skills.
-Beginning with data exploration, I will be moving on to data cleaning and then eventually data visualisation.
+Beginning with data exploration, I will be moving on to data cleaning and then eventually visualisation.

 ## Data Exploration